Gender of God in Christianity

 God in Christianity is represented by the Trinity of three hypostases or "persons" described as Father, Son and Holy Spirit.

 While "Father" and "Son" implicitly invoke masculine sex, the gender of the Holy Spirit from earliest times was also represented as including feminine aspects (partly due to grammatical gender, especially in the Syriac church).
-Furthermore, the (feminine) concept of Holy Wisdom was identified with Christ the Logos and thus with God the Son from earliest times.
-Today, there is a push among some Christians for use of different pronouns to describe God than have been traditionally held.
+Today, there is a push among some Christians to describe God using different pronouns from those which have traditionally been used.